UConn Huskies women's basketball: Arrival of Coach Auriemma (1985–1991)

+1990–1991: National Breakthrough Season

-In Auriemma's 6th season (1990–91) the program broke through on the national scene, again capturing the Big East regular season and Tournament titles, and earning a #3 seed in the East Regional of the NCAA Tournament, its highest seed up to then.
-UConn beat Toledo 81–80 at Gampel Pavilion in the opening round game, with Bascom scoring a team NCAA tournament single-game record 39 points, and moved on to the regionals at The Palestra in Auriemma's hometown of Philadelphia.
-Here the team upset heavily favored ACC power North Carolina State in the Sweet 16, and then defeated Clemson 60–57 to advance to their first-ever Final Four, also a first for any Big East school.
+In Auriemma's 6th season (1990–91) the Huskies broke through on the national scene, again capturing the Big East regular season and tournament titles, and earning a #3 seed in the East Regional of the NCAA Tournament, its highest seed up to then.
+UConn beat Toledo 81–80 at Gampel Pavilion in the opening round, with Bascom scoring an NCAA tournament single-game record 39 points.
+The Huskies then moved on to the regionals at The Palestra in Auriemma's hometown of Philadelphia.
+Here, the team upset heavily favored ACC power North Carolina State in the Sweet 16 by 11 points, and then defeated Clemson 60–57 in the Elite Eight to advance to their first-ever Final Four (also a first for any Big East school).
 UConn's season ended with a 61–55 loss to top-seeded Virginia in the national semifinals at Lakefront Arena in New Orleans.
 Bascom was hit with early foul trouble and Virginia held off a late UConn rally.
-Including these final tournament games, Bascom had set a new UConn scoring record with 2,177 points during her years at the school.
+Including all tournament games, Bascom had set a new UConn scoring record with 2,177 points during her years at the school.
+The 1990–91 season is widely credited with bringing UConn's women's basketball program into the national spotlight for the first time.
+It also followed the men's 1989–90 "Dream Season", which brought that program into the national spotlight as well.

-Rebecca Lobo era (1992–1995)
+Rebecca Lobo Era (1991–1995)

 UConn followed up its surprise run to the Final Four in 1991 by landing All-American Rebecca Lobo from Southwick, Massachusetts.

 UConn had modest success in Lobo's first 2 seasons, losing early in the NCAA Tournament in both seasons.
-In 1993–94, UConn had its most successful season to that point; led by Lobo and teammates Jamelle Elliott, Jennifer Rizzotti, Pam Webber, Kara Wolters and Carla Berube, UConn won 30 games for the first time in program history, winning the Big East tournament and regular-season titles.
-In the NCAA tournament UConn reached the Elite Eight but came up short in its hopes to make it back to the Final Four, losing to eventual champion North Carolina.
+In 1993–94, UConn had its most successful season up to that point; led by Lobo and teammates Jamelle Elliott, Jennifer Rizzotti, Pam Webber, Kara Wolters and Carla Berube, UConn won 30 games for the first time in program history, winning the Big East tournament and regular-season titles.
+In the NCAA tournament, the Huskies were awarded a #1 seed for the first time ever, having achieved a 27–2 record prior to the tournament.
+UConn managed to reach the Elite Eight, but came up short in its hopes to make it back to the Final Four, losing to eventual champion North Carolina, 81–69.